Welcome to Nutrition Advance.

 What does ‘evidence-based’ mean?

 Evidence-based is an often misappropriated term, especially in the world of diet books and nutrition articles.
-This term does not mean simply supporting your opinions with a scientific study reference.
+This term does not mean simply supporting your opinions with a scientific study reference, regardless of its quality or the existence of other studies that directly contradict it.

-In other words; to provide reliable and trustworthy information, it is important to look at both sides of the story.
+In other words, to provide reliable and trustworthy information, it is important to look at both sides of the story and focus on high-quality research.
+In contrast, a single study done in a test tube or a rodent tells us little about what effect something might have on the human body.

-The truth is that no food (and no diet) is solely good or bad, and such nuance can seem rather boring.
-But controversy sells, and answers such as “it’s complicated, but….” aren’t quite as popular as unique positions and bold claims.
+The truth is that no food or diet is 100% “good” or “bad,” and such nuance can seem rather boring.
+Answers such as “it’s complicated and nuanced, but….” aren’t quite as popular as unique positions and bold assertions, but they are mostly more accurate.
+And people deserve factual, objective information.

 Nutrition Advance does not advocate for or push any particular way of eating, and we believe in the “no one-size diet fits all” approach.

-In every article, you will find numerical links to supporting studies in parentheses (1) like this.
-I encourage you to click through to the studies if you wish to learn more or see evidence via the primary literature.
+In every article, you will find numerical links to supporting studies in parentheses (1) like this whenever a study is referenced or nutritional data provided.
+I encourage you to click through to the studies if you wish to learn more or see the supportive evidence via the primary literature.

 Wherever possible, these supporting references will be to the highest quality evidence; systematic reviews, meta-analyses, and randomized controlled trials.